outreachy/website/docs/onboarding-coordinator-flow.md

    before working with mentors. (goal by end of January)
  - Providing mentors with a dashboard with clear information of which applicants are eligible or borderline (goal by end of January)
- - Providing a community page for use with GSoC with all contact information and only listing projects appropriate to GSoC (stretch goal)

 New Coordinator Flow
 ----